Jack Diamond (radio personality)

-Jack Diamond is a radio personality who hosted mornings at WRQX in Washington, D.C. for nearly 24 years and now does the same at WWEG.
+Jack Diamond is a radio personality who hosted mornings at WRQX in Washington, D.C. for nearly 24 years and now does the same at WWEG, in Frederick County, Maryland.

 Early life

 Diamond was born as Harvey Joel Fischer on April 21, 1954, and raised in Washington, D.C.
 He was adopted and has one sister who was also adopted.
 He is married to his third wife Lisa Anne, a singer/songwriter.
 He has five children, Rachel, Amy, Ian, Jenni, and Connor.
 He also has two dogs, Zeus and Steve.
 He lives just outside Washington, D.C., in Maryland.

 Radio career

 Diamond began his full-time career in radio at the age of 16 while a junior in high school.
 His first full-time on-air job was at WINX, a Top-40 radio station in Rockville, Maryland, a suburb of Washington, D.C.
 He originally went by the name of Bruce Diamond on air at WINX.
 While at WINX, Jack did 7:00 pm–midnight, Monday–Friday during his junior year, and afternoons 3:00 pm–7:00 pm during his senior year.
 After working for a few years at WINX, he moved to WEEL in Fairfax, Virginia for another two-year run.

 Some of the stations Diamond has worked at are WIGY, WABC, WLS, KNBR, KSON, WPRO and WPRO-FM, WQXI, WCBM, WRKO, and in particular, WRQX, where he hosted mornings for 24 years beginning in August 1990.

 For most of his career, he has done a morning show.
 On April 27, 2013, Diamond was let go after that day's show due to the expiration of his contract.
 On September 29, 2013, Diamond announced that he would host mornings at WLYF in Miami, but he left that station in January 2014.
 On August 18, 2014, Diamond began co-hosting mornings with Kim Morrison at 1980s-based classic hits station XHPRS-FM in San Diego.
 On September 1, 2014, he announced on his Facebook page that he left XHPRS and was working on a new opportunity in the Washington area.
 He joined WLS-FM in November 2014 for morning drive, but left the station in July 2015, again working on a new opportunity in Washington.
 Diamond returned to WRQX in November, 2015.